tynrare/webpack-template/README.md

 `npm install -g degit`

-And than copy whole template:
+And than copy and run template:

 ```
 degit tynrare/webpack-template my-new-project